cds-snc/consultation-references/base-product-roadmap.md

 - Developers
 - System Administrators

-Whoever will be part of the development and operations team must be onboard early on and throughout the entire product development lifecyle.
+Whoever will be part of the development and operations team must be onboard early on and throughout the entire product development life cyle.
 Multiple "short projects" can be used to secure internal IT staff's time if the product team does not have developers embedded with them.

 The product roadmap should provide sufficient work level estimates but not consist in a business requirements document since short development cycles will be leveraged to course correct based on end users needs and feedback.

 ### Content Management System (CMS)

+The first milestone on the product development front would be to settle on a content management system that supports flexible configuration out of the box and deploying it for the product team.

+Note: This milestone also includes an integration stage with the data source via an API so that the product team can focus on the presentation layer instead of data formatting.

 ### Presentation Layer

+The second milestone would be to configure the CMS to meet the content design needs.

+If out of the box configurations are not meeting all the needs, additional modules could be developed.

-### Vizualisations
+### Visualizations

+The third milestone would be to configure the CMS to meet the Visualizations needs identified by the end users.

+If out of the box features are not meeting all the requirements, extensive open source vizualisation libraries can be leveraged to ensure rapid prototyping and ensuring flexibility for future needs.

 ### Search

+The fourth milestone would be to configure the CMS to meet the search functionalities identified in the user experience research.

+While most modern CMS offer out of the box search features, the development team might need to look at enhancing those with additional open source libraries or Software as a Service (SaaS) offerings.

 ### Interactive Functionalities

+The fifth milestone would be further fleshed out by the continuous user feedback throughout the entire length of the product development life cycle.

+As new needs are surfaced, further technical analysis would be required and features development planned accordingly.